piano-man/dotfiles/README.md

   a.
 Open nvim and execute: <br/>
     1) :CocInstall coc-clangd
     2) :CocCommand clangd.install<br />
-  Alternately, you can add the language server details in the coc-settings.json file and ensure that clangd is installed on your system.
+    Alternately, you can add the language server details in the coc-settings.json file and ensure that clangd is installed on your system.<br />
+3. [Cscope Support](https://github.com/mfulz/cscope.nvim) : Use only if coc-clangd does not work

-## tmux-config
+# tmux-config

-# Enable copy paste
+## Enable copy paste
 1. git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
 2. ~/.tmux/plugins/tpm/bin/install_plugins
 3. tmux source ~/.tmux.conf <br />